Schwapo/Odin-Resolved-Parameters-Overview/README.md

 - Example Code
 - Example Preview

+### Installation
+Simply put the downloaded ResolvedParametersOverviewWindow folder in your project and open  the window by navigating to
+`Tools > Odin Inspector > Resolved Parameters Overview`.

 > Requires at least Unity 2019.4.0

-> It can be opened by navigating to: `Tools > Odin Inspector > Resolved Parameters Overview`